-Community members are advised to contact school staff members and complete MCPS Form 230-37, Gang-Related Incident Reporting Form, whenever they learn of suspected gang-related behavior, or MCPS Form 230-35, Bullying, Harassment, or Intimidation Reporting Form, which includes "gang related" and "gang recruitment" as categories of bullying, harassment, or intimidation.
+Parents, guardians, students, or a close adult relative may report suspected gang-related behavior utilizing MCPS Form 230-37 Gang-Related Incident Reporting Form and submit the same to the school principal for follow up.
+In addition, MCPS Form 230-35, Bullying, Harassment, or Intimidation Reporting Form, which includes "gang related" and "gang recruitment" as categories of bullying, harassment, or intimidation may also be used to report gang-related concerns.